aidanhibbard/aidanhibbard/content/articles/debugging-a-memory-leak-in-a-next-app.md

 After re-reviewing there were a few "known facts" that we had

-- The staging server doesnt restart unless interacted with
+- We noticed the staging server was not crashing, and had consistent uptimes for deploys

 - Production continues restarting through the night when we have virtually no users

 Based on the above, I decided to focus my attention to our server side logic.
 We depend on vendor webhooks that come in 24/7 so I reviewed some of our traffic on those endpoints.
+These endpoints dont get any requests on staging unless we do a test request from the vendors UI, so this lines up with what we see.

 I found something that I was surprised no one had noticed before: